nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## How to use the User Guide

 ### Navigation
-This Guide contains detailed explanations on the **commmands** available and what they do.
+This Guide contains detailed explanations on the **commands** available and what they do.
 If you wish to navigate to any section within this Guide, the [**Table of Contents**](#table-of-contents) above provides a quick way to do so.
 Each section in the User Guide comes with a [Back to Table of Contents](#table-of-contents) link in the footer to take you back to the Table of Contents.